Embedded Procurement Analytics: Architecture Guide for Procurement-SaaS Teams (2026)

 COUNT(*) AS total_deliveries,

-COUNT(CASE WHEN po.actual_delivery_date = CURRENT_DATE - INTERVAL '12 months'
+AND po.promised_delivery_date >= CURRENT_DATE - INTERVAL '12 months'

 GROUP BY s.supplier_id, s.supplier_name, DATE_TRUNC('month', po.promised_delivery_date)